-Backpacking in Israel is very popular; there are many hostels often centrally located; street food is delicious and not that expensive; there are plenty of outdoor free attractions; there is an extensive bus system; hitchhiking is legal, and the people are friendly.
+Backpacking in Israel is very popular; there are many hostels, often centrally located; street food is delicious and not that expensive; plenty of free outdoor attractions; an extensive bus system; hitchhiking is legal; and the people are friendly.

-Without a doubt, Tel Aviv and Israel in general, are a great place for backpackers although it may not be the cheapest travel destination you visit.
+Without a doubt, Tel Aviv and Israel, in general, are great places for backpackers, although they may not be the cheapest travel destination you visit.

 Here are a few tips to help you plan your spending while in the Holy Land.

 You will probably arrive at Ben Gurion Airport; the cheapest way to reach Tel Aviv (New Central Bus Station) is by the Egged Company public bus.

 It would be best if you changed buses starting with the 5 bus from the terminal and changing at the El Al Junction to the 268 bus.

 The total journey takes about an hour and costs about 14.7NIS.
 You will need a “Continuing Trip Ticket,” which allows you to change buses without paying again.